 Sustainable development is successful only when it improves people's well-being without degrading the environment.

-Because both the Ecological Footprint and the Human Development Index applies to various geographic scales (globe, region, country, community), this framework can be used to track sustainable development progress.
+One simple way to assess sustainable development’s two dimensions is by using the Ecological Footprint and Human Development Index (HDI) (Boutaud 2002).
+Because both these indicators apply to various geographic scales (globe, region, country, community), this framework can be used to track sustainable development progress at any scale.